Competition-Aware CPC Forecasting with Near-Market Coverage

 To assess where competition-aware proxy design matters most, we conduct a structured ablation across the GNN family and segment the keyword panel by CPC intensity and volatility.
-This segmentation yields well-populated partitions, with the high-CPC / high-volatility ``competitive frontier'' quadrant containing 402 strategically critical keywords.
+This segmentation yields well-populated partitions, with the high-CPC / high-volatility \emph{competitive frontier} quadrant containing 402 strategically critical keywords.

-Ablation results confirm that the effectiveness of proxy integration depends heavily on the planning horizon and the targeted regime.
+The ablation results show that proxy effectiveness depends strongly on both horizon and market regime.
 At the 6-week horizon, the strongest specification combines geography with semantic-neighbor CPC information (\texttt{Core + Geo + Sem CPC}), improving overall sMAPE from 31.61\% to 30.71\%.
-More importantly, this proxy combination lowers the error in the highly unstable, high-volatility segment by 1.3 percentage points relative to core-only inputs.
-At 12 weeks, the simpler \texttt{Core + Continent} setup becomes the optimal prior, reducing overall error from 38.32\% to 37.93\%, highlighting that coarse geography serves as a highly robust anchor against long-term drift.
+More importantly, this combination lowers error in the highly unstable, high-volatility segment by 1.3 percentage points relative to core-only inputs.
+At 12 weeks, the simpler \texttt{Core + Continent} setup becomes the strongest prior, reducing overall error from 38.32\% to 37.93\%, highlighting that coarse geography serves as a robust anchor against long-term drift.

-The data reveals that indiscriminate feature stacking is actively harmful in noisy auction environments.
-At the 6-week mark, naive aggregation of all available proxies produces the worst performance (34.0\% sMAPE, 3.3 points worse than the optimal selective setup); at 12 weeks, this performance gap widens to 5.2 points.
-As such, these findings prove that proxy design matters most in the hardest-to-forecast regions of the market, and that selective, theoretically grounded augmentation is strictly superior to exhaustive feature accumulation.
+The results also show that proxy design must be selective.
+In our setting, indiscriminate feature stacking is consistently counterproductive in noisy auction environments.
+At the 6-week horizon, naive aggregation of all available proxies produces the weakest performance (34.0\% sMAPE, 3.3 points worse than the strongest selective setup); at 12 weeks, this gap widens further.
+Taken together, these findings provide strong evidence that competition-aware proxy design is especially valuable in the hardest-to-forecast regions of the market, and that structured augmentation is preferable to exhaustive accumulation of all available signals.